profelecmed/profelecmed/README.md

 # You are welcome
-### What are attributes that distinguishes the elearning from other learnings?
+## What are attributes that distinguishes the elearning from other learnings?
+#### THEORY IS WHEN YOU KNOW EVERYTHING, BUT NOTHING WORKS
+#### PRACTICE IS WHEN EVERYTHING WORKS, BUT NOBODY KNOWS WHY
+#### ERE, WE HAVE REUNITED THEORY AND PRACTICE: NOTHING WORKS AND NOBODY KNOWS WHY.

 ![forthebadge](https://github.com/profelecmed/profelecmed/blob/main/APPROVED%20BY-ELECMED.svg)